Altinity/antalya-examples/docs/concepts.md

 ## Swarm Clusters

-Antalya introduces the notion of swarm clusters, which are clusters of stateless ClickHouse servers that can be used for parallel query to as well as (in future) writes to Iceberg.
+Antalya introduces the notion of swarm clusters, which are clusters of stateless ClickHouse servers that can be used for parallel query as well as (in future) writes to Iceberg.
 Swarm clusters can scale up and down quickly.